qiongxiao/torch-learning/Torch/NeuralTalk/README.md

 ## Introduction

 Basic torch code for captioning images on flickr8k, mscoco dataset.
-Reliazation of [NeuralTalk2 by karpathy](https://github.com/karpathy/neuraltalk2)
+Realiazation of [NeuralTalk2 by karpathy](https://github.com/karpathy/neuraltalk2)

 The code organization follows (some codes are copied from) [torch-resnet by facebook](https://github.com/facebook/fb.resnet.torch)